How to Draw Polygons in Scratch

 Shape doesn’t closeMake sure the sprite turns 360 ÷ sides degrees and repeats the correct number of times.

-Old shapes stay on screenUse the erase all block before each new drawing
+Old shapes stay on screenUse the erase all block before each drawing

 Sliders don’t workCheck that the variables are used inside the drawing code

-• Animate the shapes by rotating them slightly between repeats
+• Animate the shape by rotating it slightly between repeats

-• Change or randomize pen colors to make the drawing more colorful and alive.
+• Change or randomize pen color to make the drawing more colorful and alive.

-• Use ask blocks to let others type in custom values
+• Use ask blocks to let users type custom values

-• Combine shapes to create patterns or complex designs
+• Combine multiple polygons to create patterns or complex designs

 Finished This Tutorial?

-If you’re interested in more projects like this, be sure to check out our YouTube channel, where we regularly share new tutorials to help you explore, learn, and create with Scratch.
+If you’re interested in more projects like this, check out my YouTube channel, where I regularly share Scratch tutorials to help you explore, learn, and create.

 Happy Coding!